 A budget is prepared in the early winter preceding the fiscal year the budget will be used.
 The City is required to budget for all funds.
-The City's budget is prepared for each fund on the modified accrual basis of accounting.
 The budget committee, with public input, deliberates and approves the budget for transmittal to the City Council in early spring.
-After public notices and a hearing, the final budget is adopted, appropriations made and a tax levy declared no later than June 30.
+After public notices and a hearing, the final budget is adopted, appropriations made, and a tax levy declared no later than June 30.